Anthony Lewis: Career in journalism

 Lewis published a second book in 1964, Portrait of a Decade: The Second American Revolution, about the civil rights movement.
 In 1991, Mr. Lewis published Make No Law, an account of The New York Times v.
 Sullivan, the 1964 Supreme Court decision that revolutionized American libel law.
-In Sullivan, the court held that public officials suing critics of their official conduct needed to prove that the contested statements were made with "actual malice", that is, with knowledge of their falsity or with serious subjective doubts about their truth.
+In Sullivan, the court held that public officials suing critics of their official conduct needed to prove that the contested statement(s) were made with "actual malice", that is, with knowledge that it was false or with "reckless disregard" of whether it was true or not.

 The Times moved Lewis to London in 1964, where he was bureau chief with responsibility for broad coverage of politics, culture and, in the words of one editor, "ballet, music, Glyndebourne, la-di-da London society, diplomacy, the British character, you name it".
 He moved to New York in 1969 and began writing a twice-weekly opinion column for the Times.
 He continued to write these pieces, which appeared under the heading "At Home Abroad" or "Abroad at Home" depending on his byline, until retiring in 2001.
 Though wide-ranging in his interests, he often focused on legal questions, advocacy of compromise between Israel and the Palestinians, and criticism of the war in Vietnam and the apartheid regime in South Africa.
 On December 15, 2001, his final column warned that civil liberties were at risk in the U.S. reaction to the September 11 attacks.

 Reflecting on his years as a columnist, he said he had learned two lessons:

 When told Henry Kissinger had once described him as "always wrong", Lewis replied: "Probably because I wrote in a very uncomplimentary way about him.
 I didn’t like him.
 He did things that were very damaging to human beings."